Teichlab/tracer/README.md

 `-c/--config_file <conf_file>` : config file to use.
 Default = `tracer.conf`
 `-u/--use_unfiltered` : Set this flag to use unfiltered recombinants for summary and networks rather than the recombinants filtered by expression level.
 `-i/--keep_inkt` : TraCeR attempts to identify iNKT cells by their characteristic TCRA gene segments (TRAV11–TRAJ18).
 By default, these are removed before creation of clonotype networks.
 Setting this option retains the iNKT cells in all stages.
+`-t/--transgenic` : If your cells are expressing known transgenic TCR sequences, set this option.
+TraCeR will then generate a report detailing the rates of detection of the expected sequences and will ignore them when creating clonotype networks.
+Set the sequences of the transgenes in the config file.
 `-g/--graph_format` : Output format for the clonotype networks.
 This is passed directly to Graphviz and so must be one of the options detailed at http://www.graphviz.org/doc/info/output.html.

 ####Output####
 Output is written to `<input_dir>/filtered_TCR_summary` or `<input_dir>/unfiltered_TCR_summary` depending on whether the `--use_unfiltered` option was set.